 Build Straw Bridges

 Beam bridges are the most common type of bridge designed by engineers and in this game, each team will be using straws to make models!
 The goal is to make the strongest bridge given the materials and constraints.
 Inform the players that each end of the bridge will be upheld by a support system (i.e. blocks, tables).
 To start, split your team into groups of 2-3 people.
-Then pass out 20 straws, some scotch tape, a ruler, and some scissors to each team.
+Then pass out 20 straws, some double-sided scotch tape, a ruler, and some scissors to each team.
 Allocate a designated amount of time to complete the task and in the end, test each bridge’s strength by placing objects in their centers!

-Try a High-Tech Escape Room
+Try A High-Tech Escape Room

 If your team loves puzzles, then this activity is perfect!
 Over the years, companies have adapted to a shifting trend toward technology一that includes the realm of escape rooms.
 For an exciting adventure that will sharpen your mind, check out Reason.
-Your team will have one hour to complete a game with a theme of your choosing ranging from recalibrating a station on Mars to fixing a glitch in a microchip factory.
+Your team will have one hour to complete a game with a theme of your choosing, ranging from recalibrating a station on Mars to fixing a glitch in a microchip factory.
 Virtual challenges can be experienced from anywhere in the whole and incorporate a virtual AI assistant, remote controllable props, live human host over video conference, and puzzles in the real world & the digital world.
 Moonshot is the most high-tech massive virtual escape room experience specifically designed for remote teams of 12-100.

-Construct a Popsicle Stick Tower
+Construct A Popsicle Stick Tower

 Popsicle sticks, also known as craft sticks, are so versatile!
 In this case, you’ll be using them to build towers.
 The end goal is to try to make the highest tower possible.
 Firstly, split your team into groups of 2-3 people.
 Give each team some popsicle sticks to begin and leave a pile where groups can come to replenish their supply.
 Pass out some Elmer’s glue (or wood glue if you’re feeling fancy), set a timer, then let the challenge begin!